cohere-ai/cohere-python/README.md

 print(f'Chatbot: {prediction.text}')
 ```

 There is also an asyncio compatible client called `cohere.AsyncClient` with an equivalent interface.
-Consult the [SDK Docs](https://cohere-sdk.readthedocs.io/en/latest/) for more details.

 ## Versioning